Accelerynt-Security/AS-Delete-App-Registration/README.md

 ![DeleteAppRegistration_Key_Vault_1](Images/DeleteAppRegistration_Key_Vault_1.png)

-Choose a name for the secret, such as "**AS-Delete-App-Registration-App-Registration-Secret**", and enter the App Registration Secret copied previously in the "**Value**" field.
+Choose a name for the secret, such as "**AS-Delete-App-Registration-Playbook-App-Registration-Secret**", and enter the App Registration Secret copied previously in the "**Value**" field.
 All other settings can be left as is.
 Click "**Create**".

 ![DeleteAppRegistration_Key_Vault_2](Images/DeleteAppRegistration_Key_Vault_2.png)